Health and safety

 OHS = Occupational health and safety

-- Safety training for each relevant employee
+Safety training for each relevant employee of Jungbunzlauer and of contractors

-Progress and achievements 2022
+Progress and achievements in 2023

 Kaizen approach

-Progress and achievements 2022
+Progress and achievements in 2023

-- Progress towards goals
+Progress towards goals

-- Targets set individually by each production plant
+Targets set individually by each production site

 LTIFR Rate